 - Total Stock Market Index Fund (SWTSX) .03 expense; no minimum

 - Total Intl.
 Stock Market Index Fund (SWISX) .06% expense; no minimum

 - U.S. Aggregate Bond Index Fund (SWAGX) .04% expense; no minimum

 Fidelity has lowered prices across the board with many index fund options that have no minimums.
-They have purposely lowered their expenses below Vanguard.
+Here are a couple: